 Kenya – type G.

-Most safaris have electricity availability throughout, but certain safaris, such as mobile camping safaris, and the odd remote destination, may not have electricity provision in your room, so in such cases you can bring a mobile power unit.
+Most safaris have electricity availability throughout, but certain safaris, such as mobile camping safaris, and the odd remote destination, may not have electricity provision in your room (though they usually have a central 'public' charging station), so in such cases you can bring a mobile power unit.
 But for most safaris this is not necessary.

 Don’t overpack!
 A common post-tour comment from clients is that they brought too much luggage!

 Safaris with charter flights may limit one to 15-20kg including hand baggage and camera gear, using soft bags only.
 These rules are strict!
 So, don’t assume they’ll give you some wriggle room.
 For a safari tour without charter flights you have more leeway with luggage, but it’s still advisable to limit your luggage to one main bag and one carry-on.
 Everyone on the tour takes an immediate dislike to the person hauling way too much baggage out of the arrival gate (as does the guide!).

 Light, cotton clothes work best for a safari.
 It’s probably going to be warm to hot during the day on most typical safaris, so clothes that breathe a bit and aren’t too tight are advisable.
 No jeans and black shirts!
 You can self-wash or use laundry facilities – if it’s hot and dry = quick drying, so no need to bring more than about 4 complete sets.

 You can wear shorts during the day in most destination, if your legs allow for it!
 Long sleeve shirts protect against the sun and possible insect bites.

 Do pack a fleece and / or windbreaker.
 Your warm gear requirement will depend on your specific safari – in Namibia in October you won’t need much at all, but on a Kruger safari in winter you definitely will (and probably more than you realize).
 Open vehicles = wind chill factor.
 So, speak to your safari consultant for specifics.
 Don’t assume it’s always hot on a safari!